bytecodealliance/wasmtime/docs/contributing-architecture.md

   involves acquiring a lock, whereas for `Store` below no locks are necessary.

 * `wasmtime::Store` - this is the concept of a "store" in WebAssembly.
-While there's also a formal definition to go of this it can be thought of as a bag of related WebAssembly objects.
+While there's also a formal definition to go off of, it can be thought of as a bag of related WebAssembly objects.
 This includes instances, globals, memories, tables, etc. A `Store` does not implement any form of garbage collection of the internal items (there is a `gc` function but that's just for `externref`